Top Filming Locations in Hungary

-Last updated on August 29th, 2017
+Last updated on January 4th, 2022

 The closed Terminal 1 was Budapest Ferenc Liszt International Airport’s first building, uniquely designed in the 1930s to look like an airplane from the air.
 Its style is mainly Bauhaus with its large, simple waiting room made spacious by its airy geometric arrangement of marble pilasters and grid ceiling.
 Its construction started in 1942, but unfortunately it was partially destroyed during the Second World War, so its completion was prolonged until 1950 in the beginning of the Soviet Era.
 This is why it has a communist era feel to its interior design and little details, that were added to the building later on.
 A few decades later, due to the increase in air traffic they built another terminal, then finally closed this one due to decrease of flights because of Malév Hungarian Airlines’ bankruptcy.
 Firstly this closure was temporary, but then it became final, since instead of having to renovate the building so it was meet 21th century airport standards, they decided rather to keep it in its original historic state.
 The building is used for offices and as an event center, but it is not a hidden intention of theirs to welcome film crews, since this is ideal for shooting.
 The building still has all the rooms and equipment an airport needs, all operable by a push of a button, just waiting for a shoot!
 Without the upheaval of having to redirect the traffic or deal with airports’ special high level security, it is an unique location with unusually simple conditions!